Denton County Will Contest Attorney

 - Undue influence: If someone is coercing or otherwise exhibiting undue influence on the testator, it means that the will does not accurately reflect the testator’s intentions, thereby invalidating the will.

 - Mistake on the part of the executor: Sometimes a disgruntled potential beneficiary will claim that the problem was not with the will but with the estate administration.
-They could claim that the executor committed fraud, self-dealing or some other breach of fiduciary duty.
+He or she could claim that the executor committed fraud, self-dealing or some other breach of fiduciary duty.

 Avoid Will Contests | Plan Ahead